justicenyaga/justicenyaga.me/content/posts/202401-my-neovim-configuration/index.md

 ## Introduction

-Welcome to my Neovim configuration repository, where I've curated a powerful setup tailored for developers working with Node.js, React, Python, Golang, and Java.
+This article is a walkthrough on how to configure my neovim setup.
+My setup has been configured for working with Javascript, React, Python, Golang, and Java.

 ## Screenshots